zeroluck/docs/sources/articles/oxray.md

-1. Checkout the gluu-openid-connect-hook plugin source from the repository, and place these files in your local directory for the plugin sdk.
+1. Checkout the gluu-openid-connect-hook plugin source from the repository, and place these files in your local directory for the plugin SDK.
 Usually, this is `liferay-plugins-sdk-6.2.0-ce-ga1/hooks`.

 2. Run the following command in the folder `liferay-plugins-sdk-6.2.0-ce-ga1/hooks/gluu-openid-connect-hook`:

 ```
 ant clean deploy
 ```

-### Using binary from Repository
+### Using Binary From Repository

-You can download already compiled binary in standard liferay deployable war from following location.
+You can also download a compiled binary as a standard LifeRay deployable WAR file from the following location:

 [oxRay LifeRay Deployable War File](https://github.com/Gluufederation/oxRay/6.2.x/binary/gluu-openid-connect-hook-6.2.0.1.war)